 In the following steps, you will learn how to make a Christmas sweater design and a knitted text effect in Adobe Illustrator.

 If you don't have the time to learn how to make a knit effect in Illustrator, you can always try Envato Elements, where you can find everything from Illustrator knit effects to Photoshop Christmas sweater patterns.
 This ugly sweater Photoshop action is the perfect example.
-With just a few clicks, you can create a playful sweater illustration.
+With just a few clicks, you can create a playful sweater illustration (no longer available).

 What You'll Learn in This Illustrator Tutorial